CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification_final.md

 	5. The user shall be able to differientate between the different objects/tiles/entities, with each having a unique symbol and/or color.
 	6. The interface shall be consistent and visually appealing.
 	7. The UI shall update the screen smoothly when changing levels.

+# Software Artifacts
+This is the list of all artifacts created for this project